diegofca/Pokedex/README.md

 ## Pokedex

-Weather app is a simple SwiftUI application with redux pattern and coordinator for navigate between views, and Core Data for save favorite Cities
+Pokedex is a simple SwiftUI application with redux pattern and coordinator for navigate between views.

 ## Usage